 So now that you’ve seen how our run protocol is structured, you can probably tell where, if anywhere, you might want to make changes.
 But whatever changes you make, remember that these things MUST be done in the run protocol:

-• It must take in two variables, and assign its parameters from those variables as happens in the first 160 lines or so of this file.
+• It must take in two variables, and assign its parameters from those variables.
+It must also return one variable.

-• If you want the conductor to be updated, you must use its built in functions the same way they are used in this file.
+• If you want the conductor to be updated, you must give it access to the necessary handles and use its built in functions the same way they are used in this file.
 Some require variables be passed in.
 These functions include:

 • update_elapsed_time - updates the elapsed time shown on the Conductor.
 Takes in one argument, a number.

 • update_progress - updates text above the progress bar.
-Takes in several variables, see line 417 for an example.
-Note the lines following this function (lines 417-421) must all be run to display this update on the Conductor.
+Takes in several variables, see line 201 for an example.

 • check_if_aborted - checks if the Abort button has been clicked, returns 0 for no, 1 for yes.